ad-freiburg/elevant/docs/data_generation.md

  Github and builds the QLever docker image if no such image exists on the machine already.
 It then builds a QLever index with corrections from `wikidata-types/corrections.txt` and issues a query for all Wikidata entities and all their types from a given whitelist of types (`wikidata-types/types.txt`).
 The resulting file is moved to `<data_directory>/wikidata-mappings/entity-types.tsv` .
-The file is then transformed to a Python dbm database which can take several hours.
+The file is then transformed to a Python dbm database `<data_directory>/wikidata-mappings/qid_to_whitelist_types.db` which can take several hours (Note: if the tranformation to a dbm database yields errors when running it outside the docker container due to missing dependencies, you can also run this particular step inside the docker container).

 Building the entity-types mapping requires about 25 GB of RAM and 100 GB of disk space and assumes that there is a running QLever instance for Wikidata under the URL specified by the variable `API_WIKIDATA` in